-This document describes guidelines and practices for the dotCMS release cycle and to define how previously released versions of dotCMS will be supported and patched until they are EOL (End of Life'd). dotCMS is committed to supporting Enterprise customers throughout the lifecycle of their dotCMS deployments.
-The guidelines in this document lay out the responsibilities of dotCMS in supporting released versions and the responsibilities and expectations of dotCMS customers in requesting such support.
+This document describes guidelines and practices for the dotCMS release cycle and to define how previously released versions of dotCMS will be supported and patched until they reach EOL (End of Life). dotCMS is committed to supporting Enterprise customers throughout the lifecycle of their dotCMS deployments.
+The guidelines in this document lay out the responsibilities of dotCMS in supporting released versions and the responsibilities and expectations of dotCMS customers in requesting support.

 The dotCMS Release Lifecycle

 The challenge at any software company is that it is only possible to support, test, and maintain a limited number of codebases and platforms at any one time.
 The more codebases a software company has to maintain, the more difficult it is to provide effective product support.
 In addition, support issues may arise that are core to the codebase and require R&D attention.